-Investment Adviser and Portfolio Managers
+Portfolio Managers

-TCA Advisors is the Fund's investment adviser.
-Primary responsibility for the day-to-day management of the Fund's portfolio is the joint responsibility of a team of portfolio managers consisting of Brian A. Kessens, James R. Mick, Matthew G.P.
-Sallee, and Robert J. Thummel, Jr. The investment committee of the Adviser, comprised of these portfolio managers, provides investment strategy oversight to the portfolio management team who implements the strategy.
+The Fund is managed by the Adviser's investment committee.
+The individual members of the investment committee jointly and primarily responsible for the day-to-day management of the Fund's portfolio are Brian A. Kessens, James R. Mick, Matthew G.P.
+Sallee, and Robert J. Thummel, Jr., all of whom share responsibility for such investment management and have each served as portfolio manager for the Fund since its inception in 2025.

-Each of Messrs.
-Kessens, Mick, Sallee and Thummel is a Managing Director and Senior Portfolio Manager of the Adviser.
-Mr. Thummel is also Investment Strategist of the Adviser.
 Messrs.
-Kessens, Mick, Sallee, and Thummel have each been portfolio managers involved with managing the Fund since 2013.
+Kessens, Mick, Sallee, and Thummel were each portfolio managers for the Predecessor Fund from 2013 through the Reorganization.

-Purchase and Sale of Fund Shares
+Purchase and Sale of Shares